 Under the Town and Country Planning Acts, planning permission is required for development.
 Development is defined as building, mining, engineering or other operations or a material change of use.
 (Please note: Engineering includes excavation and changing land levels).

 It is important to check if you need planning permission before making changes to your home, business premises or starting a development.

 If you complete works without planning permission you may have to remove your alterations and may even be reported for breaching planning control.

-If you think that the development does not require planning permission you are advised to apply for a lawful development certificate online which will provide you with a certificate confirming that the works are lawful.
+- If you think that the development does not require planning permission you are advised to apply for a lawful development certificate which will provide you with a certificate confirming that the works are lawful.
+This can be done by either submitting an application via the Planning Portal or by completing and posting in an application form for a Lawful Development Certificate for either a proposed use or development, or an existing use or operation or activity including those in a breach of a planning condition, along with all the relevant drawings and appropriate fee.
 You may need this if you sell your property and it will reduce the likelihood of a planning enforcement officer needing to investigate the works.

 Find out if the proposed building affects a Listed Building or falls within a Conservation Area or if a tree is protected by a Tree Preservation Order.
 Works to trees can also be restricted by a condition attached to a planning permission relating to the property.
 You can check whether there are any landscape conditions or works to trees conditions on the property by checking the planning permissions for that property via Public Access.

 The Planning Portal has information and guidance for all types of development including householder development, changes of uses and development at commercial properties.
 It provides details of Use Classes and Permitted Development.